nitishpp/screenshot-as-a-service/Readme.md

 ## Usage

-For a quick test with the command line, type:
+For a quick test with the command line:

 ```sh
 $ curl http://localhost:3000/?url=www.google.com > google.png